sakintoye/iOS-Ads-Admob-and-iAd/README.md

 ##Instruction

 - Import Ads.swift into your project.
-- For Google AdMob, locate `AdUnitID` in Ads.swift and change it's value to your AdMob ID
+- For Google AdMob, locate `AdUnitID` in Ads.swift and change its value to your AdMob ID

 ##Usage
 In your view controller, add the following code to `viewDidLoad()` method